Bitwise: "Institutional investors hold rather than sell even during Bitcoin (BTC) downturns"

 Summary

-• Matt Hougan, CIO of Bitwise, said spot Bitcoin ETFs recorded roughly $60 billion in net inflows from their launch through October last year.
+• Matt Hougan said spot Bitcoin exchange-traded funds (ETFs) recorded roughly $60 billion in net inflows from their launch through October last year.

-• Even after Bitcoin’s price fell about 50%, ETF outflows totaled less than $10 billion, which he said shows institutional investors maintained a strong tendency to hold even in a bear market.
+• He noted that although Bitcoin’s price fell about 50%, ETF outflows totaled less than $10 billion, indicating institutional investors showed a strong propensity to hold even in a bear market.

-• Hougan added that institutional investors in Bitcoin are generally high-conviction investors and are likely to tend to hold for relatively long periods even amid high-volatility conditions going forward.
+• He added that institutional investors buying Bitcoin show strong conviction in a non-mainstream asset and are likely to tend to hold for a relatively long period even in a high-volatility environment going forward.

 Forecast Trend Report by Period